publysher/blog.publysher.nl/_posts/2011-10-23-publishing-flash-game-making.md

 ---
+layout: post
 title: "Publishing a Flash Game: Making Preparations"
-series: "Game Development"
+category: "Game Development"
-pubdate: "2011-10-23"
-description: "Some initial research into monetizing flash games"
-slug: "publishing-flash-game-making"
 ---

 Making games is fun.
 But so is making money.
 My first game, Droppy Goes Home, is nearly finished, and it's time to